 The IRS started the process of mailing these letters early in an effort to provide information on a timely basis for use in tax return preparation, according to Caruso.

-“The IRS is targeting cryptocurrency taxpayers who hide their cryptocurrency income,” said Augy Arbulu, managing tax attorney and president of the W Tax Group.
+“The IRS is targeting cryptocurrency taxpayers who hide their cryptocurrency income,” said Augy Arbulu, president and chief operations officer of the W Tax Group.
 “Unfortunately, many cryptocurrency exchange platforms do not provide consolidated reports to their users in terms of gains and losses for the year.
 Some do provide these reports, but many users leverage multiple cryptocurrency exchanges because some cryptocurrencies are only available in certain exchanges.
 Therefore, many users will need to export transaction history reports from different platforms and calculate the capital gains or losses themselves — scary!”

 Rely On Software — and Your Own Numbers

 There are services that allow users to import crypto transactions from many different platforms in order to accurately calculate capital gains or losses, but according to Arbulu, many users simply don’t know about them.

 One of them is CoinTracker, a cryptocurrency portfolio tracker and tax calculator where Shehan Chandrasekera works as the head of tax strategy[x].
 He cautions users to prevent mistakes by taking ownership of the numbers that appear on the tax returns they file.

 “Don’t blindly rely on the 1099-Bs you receive from exchanges,” Chandrasekera said.
 “Make sure the numbers make sense to you.
 If the numbers don’t seem correct or you see a missing cost basis, make sure to reconcile them using a tool like CoinTracker before adding them to the tax return.
 Otherwise, you will end up paying more taxes than necessary.”

 Even if you hire a tax pro, the crypto calculations that appear on the return are your responsibility — and crypto is still alien to many accountants.